lugnitdgp/FantasyFootball/README.md

 You'll need to clone this repository to your local directory.

 Open Terminal

 `git clone https://github.com/v-rohan/FantasyFootball.git`

-Open Terminal
+Open Terminal in the FantasyFootball folder (or by `cd FantasyFootball`)

 `cd back-end`

 `npm install` Installs the project dependencies

-open a terminal window (a seperate one without closing the prior one) on your OS in this folder.
+open a terminal window (a seperate one without closing the prior one) on your OS in the FantasyFootball folder.

 `cd front-end`